Balochistan: Medieval period

-During the reign of Arab dynasties, medieval Iran suffered the onslaught of Ghaznavids, Mongols, Timurids, and the incursions of Guzz Turks.
+During the reign of Arab dynasties, medieval Iran suffered the onslaught of Ghaznavids, Mongols, Timurids, and the incursions of Oguhz Turks.
 The relationship between the Baloch and nearly all these powers were hostile, and the Baloch suffered enormously during this long period.
 The Baloch encounters with these powers and the subsequent Baloch miseries forced the Baloch tribes to move from the areas of conflicts and to settle in the far-flung and inaccessible regions.
 The bloody conflicts with Buyids and Seljuqs were instrumental in waves of migration by the Baloch tribes from Kerman to further east.

-The Hindu Sewa Dynasty ruled parts of Balochistan, chiefly Kalat.
+The Hindu Sewa dynasty ruled parts of Balochistan, chiefly Kalat.
 The Sibi Division, which was carved out of Quetta Division and Kalat Division in 1974, derives its name from Rani Sewi, the queen of the Sewa dynasty.